FlowMixer: A Depth-Agnostic Neural Architecture for Interpretable Spatiotemporal Forecasting: Introduction

 Recent neural architectures have made significant progress in addressing these challenges.
 Transformer-based models like PatchTST \cite{patchtst2023} effectively capture long-range dependencies through attention mechanisms and patch tokenization.
 MLP-based architectures such as TimeMixer++ \cite{timemixerplusplus2024} and WPMixer \cite{wpmixer2025} achieve impressive efficiency through multi-scale decomposition and structured mixing operations.
 State space models, including Chimera \cite{chimera2024}, offer promising capabilities for modeling multivariate time series with coupled dynamics.
 Meanwhile, Gilpin \cite{gilpin2023model} has shown that large-scale statistical models can effectively capture the behavior of chaotic systems, while foundation models \cite{time_llm2024,gilpin2024zeroshot} demonstrate emerging capabilities for few-shot and zero-shot forecasting.

-Here, we introduce FlowMixer (Fig.~\ref{fig:flowmixer}), a neural architecture designed to address these challenges through constrained design rather than increased complexity.
-Inspired by non-negative matrix factorization \cite{lee1999learning} and dynamic mode decomposition \cite{schmid2010dynamic}, FlowMixer aims to draw connections between statistical learning approaches and dynamical systems theory while providing a mathematically interpretable framework.
+These architectures typically require extensive hyperparameter search to determine optimal network depth, which varies significantly across datasets and domains.
+Here, we introduce FlowMixer (Fig.~\ref{fig:flowmixer}), a neural architecture designed to address these challenges through constrained design.
+Inspired by non-negative matrix factorization \cite{lee1999learning} and Dynamic Mode Decomposition (DMD) \cite{schmid2010dynamic}, FlowMixer aims to draw connections between statistical learning approaches and dynamical systems theory while providing a mathematically interpretable framework.
+FlowMixer explores a different point in the design space: rather than optimizing architectures for individual domains, we demonstrate that careful constraints enable a single architecture to achieve competitive performance across time series forecasting, with additional capabilities in chaos prediction and turbulent flow modeling.
+This cross-domain versatility, combined with interpretable eigenmodes and elimination of depth search, offers practical advantages for applications requiring consistent behavior across varied spatiotemporal phenomena.